 Features to Add in A Food Waste Management App

 Features are the core building element for any app.
-The usability of the food waste management app is decided based on the features it offers to its users.
+The usability of the food waste management app project is decided based on the features it offers to its users.
 Irrespective of type of app you wish to develop, some features are meant to be installed in every app.

 1. Food Listing